Section 1. The name of this association is The American Cryptogram Association.

 Section 3.
 Sufficient time shall be set aside at the annual convention for the annual business meeting, held for the purpose of hearing reports, messages and recommendations made by members assembled.
 All such proposals and recommendations made by the members shall be reported to the Executive Board for their consideration and action.
 Results of the official balloting for the election of officers and any other matters on the ballot shall be announced at the annual business meeting and published in The Cryptogram.

 Section 1.
-The Association shall publish, on a periodic basis, an official magazine titled The Cryptogram, which shall be mailed to all members and subscribers.
+The Association shall publish, on a periodic basis, an official magazine titled The Cryptogram, which shall be distributed to all members and subscribers.
 The size, number of pages, and frequency of publication shall be determined by the Executive Board.

 Section 2.
 Other publications and items of cryptographic interest approved by the Executive Board may be financed by the Association.
 Such materials shall be judged on their educational merit and value to members and others, and need not be good business investments so long as an ample reserve fund for publication of The Cryptogram is preserved.